 Mr. WALKER.
-Madam Speaker, I would be glad to have the letter put bill in the meantime.
+Madam Speaker, I would be glad to have the letter put in.

 Mr. FORD of Michigan.
 Just so Members can see the same Attorney General seemed to talk with a little different tone a year and a half ago about this legislation.